ar-nelson/jaspr/jaspr/pattern-matching.jaspr.md

 ## `fn`

 `fn` defines a function using pattern matching.
 A `fn` form is made up of _clauses_ separated by the string `“.”`.
 Each clause is zero or more argument patterns, followed by a function body.
-When the function defined by `fn` is called, the array of arguments is matched against the argument patterns of each clause, in order, until one matches; if no clause matches, an exception is thrown.
+When the function defined by `fn` is called, the array of arguments is matched against the argument patterns of each clause, in order, until one matches; if no clause matches, a `BadArgs` error is raised.

+>     ((fn 42)) ;= 42

 >     ((fn x (add 1 x)) 2) ;= 3